LinkWellNodes/Documentation/docs/services/direct-request-jobs/testnets/Ethereum-Goerli-Testnet-Jobs.md

 import TabItem from '@theme/TabItem';
 import CodeBlock from '@theme/CodeBlock';

-# Ethereum Goerli Testnet Jobs
+# Ethereum Goerli Testnet Data Feeds

-Goerli is a proof-of-stake testnet, and is the recommended default Ethereum testnet for testing of validating and staking.
+Ethereum Goerli is a proof-of-stake testnet, and is the recommended default testnet for testing of validating and staking on Ethereum.

-Please see below for our Chainlink direct request job offerings on the Ethereum-Goerli network.
-All testnet jobs are free to use, and do not require you to fund your contracts with the LINK token.
+Please see below for our Chainlink data feed offerings ('**jobs**') on the Ethereum-Goerli network.
+All testnet data feeds are free to use, and do not require you to fund your contracts with the LINK token.
 If you run into any trouble, we are here to help!
 Head on over to our [Discord server](https://discord.gg/AJ66pRz4), or feel free to contact us [here](https://linkwellnodes.io/Home.html#contact-us "Contact LinkWell Nodes")!

 ### Select the type of data that you need: